jvenant/vim-java-imports/README.md

 ### Usage:
   Copy this file in your vim plugin folder
   No classpath or configuration needed.
 This plugin use the regular vim search.
-  So you only need a good seach index (through ctags or cscope for example)
+  So you only need a good search index (through ctags or cscope for example)

 ### Commands
   * &lt;Leader&gt;is Sort imports